 A tender scene by la Concha, San Sebastián.

-July 20-28, July 27-August 4 – Tonga – Swim with Humpback Whales (above) – One of the most unusual, special experiences you can ever have swimming in the ocean.
+July 20-28 – Tonga - Swim with the Whales – Only four places left in our oceanswimsafari to swim with Humpback whales (above) – One of the most unusual, special experiences you can ever have swimming in the ocean.
 The humpbacks migrate over winter from Antarctica to Tonga to give birth and generally frolic around.
-Tonga is one of the few places in the world where we’re allowed to get in the water with the whales (under rules, of course)… Click here
+Tonga is one of the few places in the world where we’re allowed to get in the water with the whales… Click here

 August 25-31 – San Sebastián, Spain – Swim the Basque country, with its rich mix of culture, food, and history.
 And the swimming’s terrific, too.
 That's San Sebastián, above -- A romantic evening on the bay of la Concha...
 A must-stop during anyone’s trip to Europe… Click here